bookbot-kids/speech-recognizer-bahasa-indonesian/README.md

     </a>
 </p>

-A cross platform (Android/iOS/MacOS) Bahasa Indonesia children's speech recognizer library, written in Flutter.
+A cross platform (Android/iOS/MacOS) Bahasa Indonesia children's speech recognizer library, written in Flutter and leveraging the Kaldi framework.
 The speech recognizer library reads a buffer from a microphone device and converts spoken words into text in near-instant inference time with high accuracy.
 This library is also extensible to your own custom speech recognition model!

 !!! note